undefinedCoding/little-shutdown-program/README.md

 # little shutdown program

-just a little program, that should run on full screen and counting down a Timer that the User has set and then the system shuts down.
+Just a little program, that shuts down a (Windows) computer after a from the user set countdown is done.

+## What is my purpose

--perfect for just laying in bed and hearing the last song on the laptop and then it shuts down itself.
+It's perfect for just lying in your bed and for example hearing music on your computer until the countdown is done and the computer automatically turns itself off.

-~at the moment it only should work on windows.
-And i think in it's first version there will be copied a lot of code🙈
+## Development state

+- at the moment it only works on windows (only tested there)
+- there is a lot of copied code 🙈

+## Reasons for existing

-Aaaand this program i just make because i'm too lazy to stand of after i laid down and laying down without music is meh and headphones are also :/ and i since yet i don't have any other (good) music system.
+Iiiiiii just made this program because I'm too lazy to get up after I laid down, but to lie in bed without music is meh and headphones are also :/ and since I currently don't have any other (good) music system this was my solution for the *problem*.

+## Disclaimer

--this program should not be perfect or complete or many functionality.
-Just a timer for shutting the system off.
-Maybe, idk if it's possible it would be nice to just make the selection that says "Shut down if the Song ends" or something like that, but it sounds unrealistic atm.
+This program is currently not perfect or has many feautures.
+It's just a timer for shutting the system off.
+Maybe - if it's possible - I add that it *shuts down if the  song ends* or something like that, but right now this is very unrealistic .